Golf’s popularity is at an all-time high.

 - 6. Golf is Business Friendly

-- 7. Golf Teaches Lots of Life Lessons
+- 7. Golf Teaches Us Many Life Lessons

 - 8. Golf Provides a Great Opportunity to Connect With Nature

-- 9. Golf Can Be Enjoyed With Friends and By Yourself
+- 9. Golf Can Be Enjoyed With Friends or By Yourself

 1. Golf is a Fantastic Stress Reliever

-Let’s face it.
-Life is always stressful.
+Life can be full of stress.
 Whether it’s a global pandemic or a possible recession, there are always things that cause anxiety.

 Reducing stress helps lower anxiety, decreases the chances of depression, helps improve sleep, and improves blood pressure.
 Simply put: when life gets tough, find the first tee because golf is a fantastic stress reliever.